-Typically, the Chapter offers two to three lectures each year, which are co-sponsored by other UW-Madison campus departments and research units, local philanthropic groups, foreign affairs agencies, the Madison-Freiburg Sister City Project and Wisconsin-Hessen Society, the Max Kade Institute, the Goethe Institut-Chicago, and German heritage groups.
-Discussions generally take place in the afternoon to allow for students and business professionals to attend.
+Typically, the Chapter offers two to three lectures each year, co-sponsored by other UW-Madison campus departments and research units, local philanthropic groups, foreign affairs agencies, the Madison-Freiburg Sister City Project and Wisconsin-Hessen Society, the Max Kade Institute, the Goethe Institut-Chicago, and German heritage groups.
+Discussions generally take place in the afternoon to allow students and business professionals to attend.

 About the Chapter Director

 Dr. Elizabeth Covington is Executive Director of the European Studies Alliance at the University of Wisconsin-Madison, where she writes grants for and administers three independent centers with combined budgets of $1.2 million per annum.
 The European Studies Alliance is part of the University of Wisconsin-Madison Division of International Studies and International Institute, one of the leading international studies specialized units in the United States.
 Dr. Covington works closely with at least 100 faculty among the 245 faculty affiliated with European Studies, in disciplines ranging from German to Industrial Systems Engineering to Life Sciences Communication, and beyond.
 She also collaborates with diverse off-campus constituencies – in the local region, nationally, and internationally, especially those in business and international education (German Academic Exchange Service, Madison Committee on Foreign Relations, Global European Union Centers of Excellence, German-American Chamber of Commerce).